-Our offices and facilities also include 24 hour access monitoring, cameras, visitor logs and door entry pin requirements.
+Our offices and facilities also include 24 hour access monitoring, cameras, visitor logs and physical security controls following industry best practices.

 All our environments are hosted in a Virtual Private Cloud (VPC) in Amazon Web Services.
 Our production networks are separated between public and internal services.
 No inbound internet traffic is allowed on the private subnets, and all application servers only reside in private subnets without public IP addresses.
 Only Amazon managed and maintained load balancers have ingress access to the application internal servers.
 Tight security groups control inbound and outbound access to the servers.

-Firewalls and Intrusion Detection Systems (IDS) are installed at the edge locations to provide an additional layer of internal and external network security.
+Firewalls, Intrusion Detection Systems, Web Application Firewalls, and other security state of the art perimetral controls are installed at the edge locations to provide an additional layer of internal and external network security.

 In short, all the networks we use are as secure as we can manage.
 Access to our servers we use is strictly limited, and no outside traffic is permitted on them.

 Access to Typeform resources is only permitted through secure connectivity (e.g.,VPN, SSH bastions) and multi-factor authentication.
 We follow the principle of least privilege, and every single access is audited, tracked and monitored to ensure that employees only have the permissions necessary to perform their duties.

 This means employees can only access Typeform systems with an extra-secure connection.
 As soon as anyone leaves the company, their access is blocked.